QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprint-quickstart-guide.md

   You and your space’s users can now launch environments from these blueprints via the **Catalog**.

 ## Option B: Create a multi-asset blueprint in your source control repository
-So far, we’ve learned how to create single-asset blueprints via autogeneration.
+So far, we’ve learned how to create single-asset blueprints via auto-generation.
 But what if you want to create an application-stack environment?
 This is easily done by having multiple grains in a single blueprint or nesting an existing blueprint within a master blueprint as a grain.
 To create such a blueprint, you will need an IDE environment that has access to a clone of your repository, in which you can create the new blueprint's YAML file and edit it, and then commit it into your repository and push the changes to the remote repository from which Torque will automatically synchronize the new blueprint.

 By enforcing usage of a source control repository, each blueprint in Torque will have:
 * A full history of tracked changes